-Once you've alighted the cable car and arrived at the foot of the Big Buddha, take a 10-minute detour and check out the Wisdom Path.
-There, marvel at the snaking rows of wooden columns with verses from the ancient Heart Sutra carved upon them.
-Whatever you do, just be sure to avoid going on the weekends and public holidays so you don’t get crushed by the crowds!
+Once you’ve alighted the cable car and arrived at the foot of the Big Buddha, take a 10-minute detour and check out the Wisdom Path.
+Once there, marvel at the snaking rows of wooden columns with verses from the ancient Heart Sutra carved upon them.

 Ngong Ping 360, Ngong Ping Cable Car Tung Chung Station, Tung Chung | (+852) 3666 0606

-Hong Kong Market (Yat Tung), G/F, Yat Tung Shopping Centre, 8 Yat Tung Street, Tung Chung
+Hong Kong Market (Yat Tung), Yat Tung Shopping Centre, 8 Yat Tung Street, Tung Chung

 If hiking sounds too strenuous, how about a relaxing seaside cycle with a picnic to boot?
-After renting a bike at the Sunny Bike Shop twenty minute’s walk from the train station, do a few warm-up loops around the rustic neighbourhood.
+After renting a bike at the Sunny Bike Shop—located twenty minutes from the train station—do a few warm-up loops around the rustic neighbourhood.
 When you’re ready, set out for Sunny Bay by following the train tracks—that way, you’ll never have to worry about getting lost.
-Take in the waterfront vista on the other side as you’re biking, before stopping at Sunny Bay for an idle picnic.
+Enjoy the views of the waterfront on the other side as you’re biking, before stopping at Sunny Bay for an idle picnic.
 Find out more in our full guide here.

 These military forts are true relics of the past, built in 1817 before the British even set foot in Hong Kong.
 The forts have seen their fair share of battles back in the day and even served as a police station and a college after the Japanese occupied it during the Second World War.
 Walk 15 minutes from the MTR station to visit the battery, then continue on for 20 more minutes to check out the well-preserved traditional Chinese architecture of both.